Anguis420/Tutoring-center-scheduler/DEPLOYMENT_SETUP.md

 1. Go to [MongoDB Atlas](https://www.mongodb.com/atlas)
 2. Create a new cluster
 3. Create a database user
-4. Whitelist your IP addresses (or use 0.0.0.0/0 for all IPs)
+4. Configure Atlas IP Access List with only the IPs/CIDRs that need access (avoid 0.0.0.0/0).
 5. Get your connection string
-6. Update the connection string in your Heroku environment variables

-## 🚀 Using the Deployment Scripts
+6. Update the connection string in your Heroku environment variables## 🚀 Using the Deployment Scripts

 ### **Windows Users**
 ```bash